Fasnakallai/betasquirrel-task/README.md

 - 2 - 'ls' -List contents of a directory, Eg: 'ls -a' lists hidden files as well.
 - 3 - 'pwd' -Display current working directory path
 - 4 - 'cat' -Display contents of a file.
 Eg: 'cat README.md'
+- 5 - 'rm' -The rm command is used to remove file Eg: rm <file name>
+- 6 - 'clear' To clear the screen Eg: clear
+- 7 - 'mkdir' To create new directory Eg: mkdir projects

 ## Git Commands